aarushirc14/CPSC-441-A2/README.md

 **Checking Integrity of Files after Transmission-**

-Want to know if your tranmissions are corrupting the files?
+Want to know if your transmissions are corrupting the files?

 After the transmission tasks are completed, use Linux command